twilio/twilio-video-app-ios/README.md

 1. In Xcode navigate to the [Signing & Capabilities pane](https://developer.apple.com/documentation/xcode/adding_capabilities_to_your_app) of the project editor for the `Video-Community` target.
 1. Change `Team` to your team.
 1. Change `Bundle identifier` to something unique.
-1. Check `Automatically manage signing`
+1. Check `Automatically manage signing`.

 ### Run